Recent Advances in Multi-modal 3D Intelligence: A Comprehensive Survey and Evaluation: Image-assisted 3D Scene Understanding and Generation

-To simultaneously consider the global context of each instance (\textit{e.g.,} relations between each instance and a whole scene, as well as relations between each instance and other instances in the distance) and the local context of each instance (\textit{e.g.,} relations between each instance and its surrounding environments) from different modalities in an adaptive manner, many efforts harness the benefits of global fusion and local fusion.
-Some approaches, like 3D-CVF \cite{yoo20203d}, AutoAlign \cite{chen2022autoalign}, and AutoAlignV2 \cite{chen2022autoalignv2} follow a ``\textit{global-to-local}” pipeline.
-This pipeline, before cross-modal instance interaction, generates 3D region-of-interests from an informative scene which combines point cloud features and image features.
-3D-CVF applies the channel attention mechanism in global fusion and local fusion stages.
-In AutoAlign and AutoAlignV2 frameworks, after dynamically combining each 3D voxel with its corresponding 2D pixels via the cross-attention mechanism, a similarity loss is adopted between paired regional features in 2D and 3D spaces to enhance semantic consistency between point clouds and images.
-Other technique, mainly like LoGoNet \cite{li2023logonet}, performs global fusion and local fusion in parallel, leveraging complementarity between scene features and instance features.
-In the global fusion stage, like previous approaches, image features and point cloud features in a common voxel space are fused by the deformable cross-attention.
+\textbf{Hierarchical Global-to-Local Fusion.} To simultaneously consider both global context (\textit{e.g.,} relations between each object and a whole scene, as well as interactions among distant objects) and local context (\textit{e.g.,} relations between each object and its surrounding environments) from different modalities, many efforts, like 3D-CVF \cite{yoo20203d}, AutoAlign \cite{chen2022autoalign}, AutoAlignV2 \cite{chen2022autoalignv2}, LoGoNet \cite{li2023logonet}, IS-Fusion \cite{yin2024fusion}, harness the benefits of global fusion and local fusion, as shown in Figure~\ref{fig:object_detection} (c).
+Taking LoGoNet as an example, in the global fusion stage, image features and point cloud features in a common voxel space are fused by the deformable attention.
 For each 3D proposal, geometrically aligned pixel features are sampled from image space and fused through the cross-attention mechanism.
 Finally, information between globally and locally fused features interact with each other via the self-attention mechanism.